CottageLabs/website/content/pages/oainfrastructure.md

   - SWORDv3
 ---

+**We build and support the systems that make research openly available online.** That includes creating and maintaining platforms that store, manage and share journals, articles and data.
+We work with organisations that want sustainable, open solutions without being tied to proprietary systems - and we handle the technical side for you.

+---

 For over a decade we've been a key player in a number of popular large-scale and multi-organisational Open Access infrastructure projects -